jordanrvillarreal/cisco-prime-to-hospira-mednet-collator/README.md

 Issues:
  1. Cisco Prime reports only stores the base MAC address, not the incremental ones.
 So an AP has a base of XX:XX:XX:XX:X0
  2. MedNet reports the incremental radio MAC address and not the base.
-So a pump configured to connect to PumpNET reports the mac address as XX:XX:XX:XX:XY (Y being the controllers chosen incrementer for the specific SSID)
+So a pump configured to connect to PumpNET reports the observed mac address as XX:XX:XX:XX:XY (Y being the controllers chosen incrementer for the specific SSID)
  3. Cisco Prime reports, even when modified, are not able to imported directly into Hospira MedNet to allow correlation

 Solution: